 Example: Weekend Chill is a whole day event which occurs on Saturdays and Sundays

-3. Created Test Calendar C and added an event which occurs on Week Days.
+3. Created Test Calendar C and added an event that occurs on Week Days.

 Once we have created all the required calendars we will create overlays of these calendars on a Base Calendar.